-This command is supported only when the switch is running the metro IP access or metro access image.

-This example shows how to clear the mac address-table move update related counters.

-Switch# clear mac address-table move update

-You can verify that the information was cleared by entering the show mac address-table move update privileged EXEC command.

-Command Description mac address-table move update Configures MAC address-table move update on the switch. show mac address-table move update Displays the MAC address-table move update information on the switch.
+Note This command is supported only when the ne switch is running the metro IP access or metro access image.
+Syntax Description This command has no arguments or keyv vords.
+Defaults No default is defined.
+Command Modes Privileged EXEC Command History ReleaseModification12.2(25)SEGThis command l was introduced.
+Examples Switch# clear mac address-table move - You can verify that the information was on privileged EXEC command. cleared by entering the show mac address-table move update Related Commands Command Description mac address-table move update Configures MAC address-table move update on the switch. show mac address-table move update Displays the MAC address-table move update information on the switch.